peteroupc/peteroupc.github.io/betadist.md

     - is continuous everywhere, and
     - either returns a constant value in [0, 1] everywhere, or returns a value in [0, 1] at each of the points 0 and 1 and a value in (0, 1) at each other point,

    and they give the example of 2*p as a probability function that cannot be represented by a Bernoulli factory.
+In the case of constants, they can be represented by a geometric bag that is prefilled with the binary expansion of the constant in question or a binary expansion in which each bit is calculated "on the fly" and as necessary (rather than sampled at random) via the **SampleGeometricBag** algorithm.
 3. If the geometric bag is accepted, fill the unsampled bits of the bag with uniform random bits as necessary to make an `n`-bit number (similarly to **FillGeometricBag** above).

 The beta distribution's probability function at (1) fits these requirements (for `alpha` and `beta` both greater than 1), since it's continuous and never returns 0 or 1 outside of the points 0 and 1, thus it can be simulated by Bernoulli factories and is covered by this general approach.